OIRL/tuDHM/index.md

 ### raw tuDHM

 This version is addressed to developers or imaging researchers with MATLAB knowledge.
-On dowlads label the file downloaded rawVtuDHM.zip should be unzip, the folder contains seven files, where the main function is tuDHM.m.
-To operate it, the function tuDHM.m must be open with MATLAB.
-This version is addressed to developers or research with MATLAB knowledge.
 The version contain seven function where the main function is called tuDHM.m To work with `tuDHM.m` the user should read the hologram, and input the initial parameters [lambda, pixel sizes in both axis (x,y)].
 For more information about the use of raw tuDHM, please dowload the manual.

 ### tuDHM GUI